 In 1914, Mrs. Stotesbury felt that the townhouse needed a ballroom for entertaining.
 Mr. Stotesbury commissioned Lord Joseph Duveen once again for the 1/2 million dollar ballroom construction.
 They imported a Georgian ballroom that was in the Lord’s manor in England.
 It took 500 craftsmen over a year to reassemble the ballroom in the townhouse.
 They imported the crystal Louis XV period chandeliers, the 14th Century Italian marble fireplace, the gold ceiling panels, the Beauvais tapestry that represented abundance hung from the Italian fireplace, and the marble Corinthian columns.
 In addition, the innovative ideas of the designer led to the installation of an organ and orchestra area (“fiddlers booth”) above the two entrance doors to the ballroom, for their private entertainment pleasures.
 At the entrance to the ballroom, a fountain splashed softly and one could pause for a moment on the small granite benches to enjoy the effect.

-Upon the opening in January, 1916, the Public Ledger wrote that “Madame de Pompadour had come to Walnut Street bringing her good taste and passion for elegance.”
+Upon the opening in January, 1916, the Public Ledger wrote, “Madame de Pompadour had come to Walnut Street bringing her good taste and passion for elegance.”

 The first event held by the Philopatrians was a Debutante Ball for a member’s daughter, Betty O’Brien from Newtown Square.
 The imposing Brownstone Mansion from Philadelphia’s age of elegance has been kept in excellent condition, thereby maintaining the history that is so very grand.
 In fact, we even managed to keep Dolly Madison’s fireplace when First Lady Jacqueline Kennedy tried to negotiate for its purchase in 1961 when she was renovating the White House.

-Since November 1992, the Philopatrians have shared some of its great fortunes with Philadelphia by allowing outside affairs to be held at the mansion.
+Since November 1992, the Philopatrians have shared some of their great fortune with Philadelphia by allowing outside affairs to be held at the mansion.
 Numerous functions including weddings, corporate dinners, meetings and receptions are shared at this historic mansion forever adding to its rich history.
 For more information on catering, visit Feastivities Events.